-Dealing with an estate can be an extremely stressful and time consuming expereince – and is also an emotional experience, as an estate often represents the fine details of a person’s life and their last wishes.
+Dealing with an estate can be an extremely stressful and time consuming experience – and is often also an emotional experience, as an estate frequently details a person’s life and their last wishes.

 If the deceased has left a will, the estate will be handled by an executor and usually a solicitor or accountant acting as a professional executor, who will oversee the drawing together of property and financial assets and their distribution.

 If the total value of the estate is below £15,000, probate will not be required.
-Similary, any assets held in trusts will be managed by the trustees and will not be incldued in the estate.
+Similarly, any assets held in trusts will be managed by the trustees and will not be included in the estate.

 If there is no will, a close family member will usually act as the deceased’s personal representative in dealing with the estate – and may appoint executors to help, as well as a solicitor who acts as a professional executor.

 When dealing with an estate, it is always advisable to seek legal advice from a specialist Wills and Probate solicitor – not only because of the practical aspects of collecting together assets and applying for probate so that the estate can be distributed; but also because when a loved one dies, family grief can sometimes lead to friction over more practical matters such as administering the estate.

 Instructing a Probate solicitor to act for the family can not only help speed up the administration of an estate, a Probate solicitor is impartial.
 Other family members may also instruct their own solicitors if there is any dispute, or if a will is to be contested, or if there is a move to have a will declared invalid (i.e. because there is a suspicion it was made under duress or is a forgery).

 When a will is contested, it will certainly be necessary to seek expert legal advice, if you are dealing with an estate or are a beneficiary.